forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 -->

-## Significance of Peace and Effects of War
+### Refs Significance of Peace and Effects and Dangers of War
 [in consideration]

 * Prevent losses and suffering.
 War is brutal and human rights are violated.